mariinkys/delphinus_flashcards/README.md

 # Delphinus Flashcards

-This project contains a small web application written in Go that can generate flashcards compatible with Quizlet and Studysmarter(Vaia) for both Chinese and Japanese.
+This project contains a small web application written in Go and Vue that can generate flashcards compatible with Quizlet and Studysmarter(Vaia) for both Chinese and Japanese.

 ## Warning